jimasp/behave-vsc/CONTRIBUTING.md

 - Remember to disable the extension.
 - Open `.vscode/launch.json` in the extension repo project and change the `args` setting that contains `"${workspaceFolder}/../my-project"` to repoint it at your project path.
 - Then it's the same steps as above, just click "Debug - MY workspace"
-- You probably want to enable `behave-vsc.xRay` in your settings.json so you get diagnostic logs in debug console
+- You probably want to enable `behave-vsc-tid.xRay` in your settings.json so you get diagnostic logs in debug console

 ---